-In the ground floor, the patio could be surrounded by a gallery and consists on a loggia in its upper floors.
+The patio could be surrounded by a gallery in the ground floor and could also consists on a loggia in the upper floors.
 These latter are used for two main purposes:

-- Living space. - Circulation.
+- living space. - Circulation.

 They also protect the adjacent rooms from heat and cold.